Hiring the right software sales recruiter is not a small decision. It shows up in your pipeline, your revenue, and how your team performs over time.

 Sales roles get grouped together.
 The title is often the same, but the job usually isn’t.

-An AE role at one company can look completely different from the same role at another.
-Some roles are heavily supported with strong inbound, brand recognition, and defined process.
+An AE role at one company can look completely different from the same AE role at another.
+Some roles are heavily supported, with strong inbound, brand recognition, and defined sales processes.
+Others require building pipeline from scratch, working through ambiguity, and figuring things out as you go.
+The title is the same, but who succeeds in the role usually isn’t.

-A generalist sales recruiter understands sales at a surface level.
+A generalist sales recruiter understands sales at the surface level.
 They know you need someone to close deals, build pipeline, and manage accounts.

 Every sales process has pressure points.
 If those aren’t identified early, you risk hiring the wrong profile.